SynthstromAudible/DelugeFirmware/docs/community_features.md

 - ([#1531]) Added ability to select audio source from within an Audio Clip by opening the Audio Clip Sound Menu (`SHIFT` + `SELECT`) and Selecting the `AUDIO SOURCE` menu
   - Not included in c1.1.0
 - ([#2371]) Source can now also be set to a specific track on the deluge.
 This enables an additional TRACK menu to choose which track to record from.
-To run the instrument through the audio clip's FX choose the FX PROCESSING option
+The source can also be selected by pressing a clip's pad while in the audio source selection menu.
 - ([#2702]) Monitoring is now set by the audio output mode.
 This is done by turning the select encoder

     - Player: Monitoring is off, overdubs work by cloning.
 This is intended to be used for playing a static audio file or recording without monitoring.